josabi-Es/josabi-Es/README.md

 ## Welcome to my Git profile!

-Hi, I’m José.

-I enjoy working with data, building backend systems, and exploring how machine learning and cloud technologies can solve real problems.
-This space is where I share some of the tools I use, the projects I experiment with, and a bit of what I’m learning along the way.

 Hi, I’m **José** — welcome to my portfolio 👋

 If you’re here, you can: